Area of Focus

 Transfer Requirements

 This is a screening major.
-Transfer students should have had an introductory programming course (preferably in Python), a statistics course, and a cell biology course.
+Transfer students should have had an introductory Python programming course, a statistics course, and a cell biology course.

 Student in a lab